Wide view of a 200-acre organic farm at golden hour outside Mysore

 Two hundred acres.
 Decisions made over the kitchen table.

-A possibility study.
-We built this concept end to end as a working prototype, inspired by the real operational bottleneck of an organic farm CSA.
-The same system can be commissioned, customized, and shipped to your business in 12 days.
+We built this as a working prototype, inspired by the real bottleneck of an organic farm CSA.
+If this sounds like your business, we can build and ship your version in about 12 days.

 Sound like your business?
 CSA farms.
 Organic brands.
 Subscription-based food businesses with seasonal supply.
 The pattern is the same.